inanintesar/inanintesar.github.io/README.md

 Acknowledging and understanding a project is conveniently done through README.
 It contains instructions and material to grasp full knowledge about the project.
 Simply text file is a README that describes and initiates projects.
-The major benefit that comes with using README is it's effortless and replies to many regular queries that people will generally ask while installing the project.
+The major benefit that comes with using README is it's dfdeffortless and replies to many regular queries that people will generally ask while installing the project.
 ---
 # Ways on presenting your Resume on GitHub Pages